U.S. Justice Department issues civil subpoenas to automakers in California emissions deal probe

 WASHINGTON (Reuters) - The U.S. Justice Department has issued civil subpoenas in its antitrust investigation into four major automakers’ voluntary agreement with California to adopt compromise vehicle emissions requirements, a source briefed on the matter said on Thursday.

-The Justice Department has issued civil investigative demands to Ford Motor Co (F.N), Honda Motor Co (7267.T), BMW AG (BMWG.DE), and Volkswagen AG (VOWG_p.DE), the source said.
+The Justice Department has issued civil investigative demands to Ford Motor Co, Honda Motor Co, BMW AG, and Volkswagen AG (VOWG_p.DE), the source said.
 The department previously confirmed that in August it sent the four automakers letters.
 A BMW spokesman confirmed Thursday the company received a subpoena, while the other three automakers did not immediately comment.

 The Wall Street Journal reported the subpoenas earlier.